phillipi/plot-net/README.md

   <img src="img/LinearLayer.png" alt="Image of a linear layer should appear here" width="350"/>
 </div>

-### 2) Train a model on some 2D data and visualize the evolution of the embeddings over iters as a movie
+### 2) Train a model on some 2D data and visualize the evolution of the embeddings over iters as a movie:

 `python plot-net.py --which_dataset binary_classification --which_model MySimpleNet --d 2 --train True --viz_type movie`